f5devcentral/f5-certificate-rotate/README.md

 This repo uses HashiCorp Vault to manage SSL Certificates

 # What does the repo uses ?
-- Repo uses F5 BIG-IP 14.X
+- Repo uses F5 BIG-IP VE Version 14.X
 - HashiCorp Vault 1.5

 # How to use Repo ?